cyberjack256/LogScale/statistical_analysis_basic.md

 You can then use the variance field in your query to analyze the dispersion of the data around the mean.
 For example, you could use the where operator to filter the data based on the variance, or you could use the display operator to visualize the variance in a chart or graph.

-**Note** that the variance() function calculates the sample variance, which is a measure of the spread or dispersion of a sample of data.
-If you want to calculate the population variance, you can use the pvariance() function instead.
-The population variance is a measure of the spread or dispersion of an entire population of data.
 #### Variance Example

 Imagine that you are working for an insurance company, and you have been asked to analyze multiple datasets to identify trends or patterns in fraud claims that could help the company optimize its fraud detection processes.
 You have data on the amount of time it takes to process different types of fraud claims, and you want to use variance to identify which types of claims take the longest to process and which types of claims take the shortest to process.